 - Slip and fall incidents that occur on another individual’s property due to negligence

 - Dog bites, which can cause death due to the immediate tearing of skin or puncture wounds or because of a fatal infection that results.

 - Criminal activity including physical assault or homicide.

 If you have lost a loved one and believe the circumstances were preventable, we want to hear about it.

 Roswell Wrongful Death Lawyer Near Me (404) 888-8888

 Proving Liability in a Wrongful Death Claim

-A wrongful death claim falls under civil law, rather than criminal.
-This means that instead of prison time for the at-fault party, filing this type of claim allows the loved ones of a victim to seek financial retribution for the wrongful death.
-Though a judge may acquit the accused party of wrongdoing in criminal court, it is still possible to secure compensation you may be entitled to in civil court.
+A wrongful death claim falls under civil law rather than criminal.
+This means that instead of prison time for the at-fault party, filing this type of claim allows a victim’s loved ones to seek financial retribution for the wrongful death.
+Though a judge may acquit the accused party of wrongdoing in criminal court, securing the compensation you may be entitled to in civil court is still possible.

 - Video surveillance from the accident scene